magneticio/vampkubistdocs/EXPERIMENTS.md

 }
 ```

-In this sample the number of elements is the number of users that got to the landing page of the service we are testing, while the average and standard deviation are calculated over the number of successful interactions of each user, i.e. the interactions that reached the specified target.
+In this sample the number of elements is the number of users that go to the landing page of the service we are testing, while the average and standard deviation are calculated over the number of successful interactions of each user, i.e. the interactions that reached the specified target.
 <<<<<<< HEAD
 To deploy our sample datasource run